IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 >The Preferences dialog allows you to set many of Grasshopper’s application settings.

 ####1.1.2.3.
-FILE FORMATS, FILE INSERT METHODS AND THE FILE BROWSER CONTROL
+FILE FORMATS, FILE INSERT METHODS AND FAST FILE SWITCH METHODS
 >Grasshopper is a plug-in that works “on top” of Rhino and as such has its own file types.
 The default file type is a binary data file, saved with an extension of .gh.
 The other file type is a Grasshopper XML file, which uses